How do I request service?

 How do I request product pricing?

-What is the purpose of the “Ticket#” e-mails?
+What is the purpose of the Ticketing system and all these updates I receive via email?

-You can, particularly when you are working on an ongoing issue, with an open ticket.
+You certainly can, particularly when you are working on an ongoing issue, with an open ticket.
 But, we ask that you send new requests via the methods above.
-This prevents delays in us responding to your request when a particular analyst is tied up with another client.
+This prevents delays in us responding to your request when a particular tech is tied up with another client.

-We try to send out the same engineer as often as we can, but this isn’t always possible due to scheduling conflicts and emergencies.
-Our analysts spend a lot of time cross-training and stay in constant contact with each other.
+We try to send out the same tech as often as we can, but this isn’t always possible due to scheduling conflicts and emergencies.
+Our techs spend a lot of time cross-training and stay in constant contact with each other.
+This is important to you for when you have a problem, every Unicom tech can take on the case.
+This is the advantage of working with a company with a team of techs rather than with one-man consultant.

-Why do I need an IT Designee and an alternate?
+Why do I need an IT Designee or Point of Contact (POC) and an alternate?

 The IT Designee is our primary contact for all of the installation, support, and problem solving issues.
 The alternate assumed these duties should the primary not be available.
 It will help us provide service in a timely manner without any unnecessary delays.
 If Unicom is to provide other individuals ongoing information, it is the IT Designee’s responsibility to provide Unicom with the additional contact details and to notify the alternate contact.